Especially in the peak season, the Old Town of Dubrovnik can be inundated with day-trippers and cruisers, which can take away the magic.

 This apartment is truly in the heart of Dubrovnik Old Town.
 You can easily leave your apartment and instantly be at some of the best architectural and historical attractions Dubrovnik has to offer.

 Apartment Larica Miha Pracata is also a historic building itself, part of the Dubrovnik Old Town UNESCO site.
-As this historical building is protected, don’t expect major modifications such an elevator on site (however, staff can assist you to carry your bags up to the apartment if needed, so fret not!).
+As this historical building is protected, don’t expect major modifications such as an elevator on-site (however, staff can assist you to carry your bags up to the apartment if needed, so fret not!).

 Guest House Luka

 Guest House Luka is another historic retreat for guests, and it has been preserved today from its original structure which dates back to the 16th century.
 However, like the above apartment, accessibility can be an issue.